by Daniel Ralston with Gary Johnson*

 The Bay City Times' story of the lawsuit that brought down Delta Promotions in 1970.

 When I mention Kehoe’s claim, Ramsey responds, “I was making $200 a week and it wasn’t like we’d play a night and then get a few days off.
 They had us playing shows every single night.”
-After closing up shop, Kehoe poured his time into his legitimate business dealings, including his music venue Band Canyon and, later, an engineering company.
+After closing up shop, Kehoe poured his time into his legitimate business dealings, including a short-lived partnership with Roger D. Ricker in another promotion company called W.E.R.D. and, later, an engineering company.
 His obituary does not mention his time working in the music business.
 “It just didn’t work out,” he said.
 “When all you do is lose money…there’s not much to do but quit.
 But regardless of what others would have you think, at least I can quit knowing I stayed honest.”

 Hill and Beard formed ZZ Top with guitarist and singer Billy Gibbons; they released their first album in 1970 and have since sold around 60 million albums worldwide.
 Ramsey crossed paths with them a few times over the years that followed before all communication eventually stopped.

 ZZ Top in 1971.
 (L to R) Dusty Hill, Frank Beard, and Billy Gibbons.

 About 10 years ago, Tom Hocott claims he tried to talk to Dusty Hill backstage at a ZZ Top gig in Grand Rapids.
 He hoped for a brief audience with Hill — one conversation to fill in the gaps that still remained for him in the story, to congratulate Hill on his success, and to reminisce about the strange history that they both shared.
 But Hill turned Hocott away.
 “He acted like he didn’t even remember,” Hocott recalls. (“I’ll say it again,” Hill responds.
 “It was the ’60s.”)